Thomas Fletcher Waghorn: Life

 He became deputy consul in Egypt in 1837 but soon fell out with the authorities.
 From 1840, P&O set up in competition with him, backed by the British government, and he was out of business by 1844.
 Then came another setback: 300 horses died in a plague.
 It was the end, and the Pasha bought him out.

 Waghorn turned his attention to speeding the post in Europe, through the new railway system.
 He was successful, but the Government reneged on a deal to pay his expenses for the trials, which left him £5,000 in debt.

 Waghorn died at his London home in Islington on 7 January 1850.
 He was buried at All Saints', Snodland, just outside the vestry door.
 The south wall of the nave bears a memorial to him.

 In 1869, Ferdinand de Lesseps had a statue of Waghorn made by Vital Dubray installed near to the Suez Canal to honour his achievements.
 This statue was destroyed in 1956, at the time of the Suez Crisis.
 A statue of Waghorn was raised in Railway Street, Chatham, in 1888.
 Its inscription is: "Thomas Waghorn - Lieutenant RN - Pioneer and founder of the overland route - Born at Chatham 1800 - Died January 7th 1850".
+The statue depicts him pointing north erroneously, it was originally intended to be sited elsewhere pointing east towards the route across Egypt he created.
 A public house in Railway Street is also named after him.
+In the 21st century, Waghorn's statue has often been bedecked by the locals with a traffic cone over his head.
+This feature was popularized when River Medway, contestant on the third series of RuPaul's Drag Race UK presented a runway look as the statue wearing a traffic cone wig.

 The 2004 biographical entry by Freda Harcourt in the Oxford Dictionary of National Biography notes that many of Waghorn's claims were false.
 She notes that Waghorn achieved fame by accident.